l2beat/l2beat/packages/backend/discovery/zksync2/ethereum/diffHistory.md

-Generated with discovered.json: 0x4615fda5dabe67d011b4b78f13c92b9e9fc57192
+Generated with discovered.json: 0xae47dc197c06eb123d220b6f285c6f66bb4e93ca

-# Diff at Tue, 12 Mar 2024 08:37:34 GMT:
+# Diff at Tue, 12 Mar 2024 12:09:43 GMT:

 - author: Michał Sobieraj-Jakubiec (<michalsidzej@gmail.com>)
 - comparing to: main@bdacb4204f519a0796aaef823774cc10a4fb2f8b block: 19275529
-- current block number: 19417849
+- current block number: 19418904

 ## Description

+### ZkSync

 Protocol version was updated from 20 to 21.

+#### Executor

 This upgrade introduces logic allowing the use of EIP-4844 blobs for data availability, also keeping calldata as an option.
 L2 contracts where updated with batch 459581.

+### ValidatorTimelock

-New ValidatorTimelock allows to whitelist multiple validators (rather than only 1).
+Allows to whitelist multiple validators (rather than only 1).

+### Verifier

+New keys

 ## Watched changes